 New York Medical Malpractice

-If you have been hurt in New York due to medical malpractice, you may be entitled to compensation.
-When we receive care from a medical professional, we generally expect that our level of health and wellness will improve as a result.
+You may be entitled to compensation if you have been hurt in New York due to medical malpractice.
+When we receive care from a medical professional, we expect our health and wellness to improve.
 Unfortunately, this is not always the case.
-In fact, medical errors affect approximately 1.2 million people in the United States each year.
+Medical errors affect approximately 1.2 million people in the United States each year.

 We understand that this can be a frustrating and painful time.
 You may be facing a growing stack of medical bills.
-You may be wondering how you will pay for them all, especially if you are currently out of work due to your injury.
+You may wonder how you will pay for them all, especially if you are currently out of work due to your injury.